knightazura/ghost-sdk/Admin-pages.md

 Title - obvious from placeholder text

+It takes 2 tabs to get from title to markdown - very irritating and simple to fix!

 Markdown - obvious
 The ? icon does nothing
 !image[] places the dropzone but you cannot add an image- for now would be nice to have the basic uploader js to give the VIPs an initial feeling with documented limitations (also makes it look like something that is road-mapped for later in year is well on its way!)